 \subsubsection{Hetzner VM and Vector Database}

-A Hetzner Cloud VM hosts the Milvus vector database that stores the CVEs.
+A Hetzner Cloud VM hosts the Milvus vector database, which stores CVEs.
 Hosting the database on a separate VM isolates the database from GitHub Codespaces, where malicious files are handled.
 The database functions as a knowledge base by incorporating relevant CVEs into the context used for the final prompt in Step 7 (see Section \ref{sec:method-predict-cve-detailed}).
-The system is configured to periodically fetch updates from NVD, ensuring that the database remains current.
-This is essential for LLM to be able to accurately identify newly published CVEs.
+The system is configured to periodically fetch updates from NVD, keeping the database current.
+This is essential for an LLM to accurately identify newly published CVEs.